zippunov/easy-grpc-server/README.md

  */
 ```
 - `includeDirs` is a list of directories where your proto files packages tree resides
-- `protoPaths` is a list of proto files which contains service defenitions you want to implement.
+- `protoPaths` is a list of proto files which contains service definitions you want to implement.
 You have to supply
   relative path to one of the directories defined in the `includeDirs`
-- `services` is a list of service definitions you want server to implement.
-Full name including pakages must be specified.
+- `services` is a list of service definitions you want the server to implement.
+Full name including packages must be specified.
   For example `xcorp.protobuf.parking.ParkingService`
 - `port` is port number server will be bound to
 - `secure` is a boolean flag specifying if we want to run secured communication or opentext http/2.0 calls.
- Currently only insecure option is supported.
+  Currently, the only an insecure option is supported.

  #### `start(): Promise<number>`

- Async function that starts server and returns port server was bound to.
+ An async function that starts the server and returns port server was bound to.

  #### `addHandler(service: string, method: string, handler: (call: object, callback: Function) => void)`

- This method assings handled to the given service object (for example `xcorp.protobuf.parking.ParkingService`)
+ This method assigns handled to the given service object (for example `xcorp.protobuf.parking.ParkingService`)
  and chosen method (for example `addCar`).
- Handler must be a function that accepts two parameters
+ The handler must be a function that accepts two parameters
  - `call` - gRPC call context
  - `callback` - classic JS callback `(error, result)` function.
 Error supplie to callback must be of `GRPCError` type
      ```javascript 1.8